Eleven wedding traditions explained.

 A bride’s dress was considered to bring good luck, especially with regards to….yes you’ve guessed it….fertility!

 Remember, in those days infant mortality was high and couples used to have to have a lot of babies to ensure at least a couple survived.
-To that end, people would take any good luck charm they could lay they’re hands on.
+To that end, people would take any good luck charm they could lay their hands on.

 Because of this, it was nothing unusual for women at the wedding to literally tear shreds from the bride’s dress in the hope of bagging a keepsake and lucky charm.